JanMale/gazebo/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo 9.15 to 9.16

+### Modifications

+Updated the version of TinyOBJLoader from 1.0.0 to 2.0.0rc8.

 ## Gazebo 8.4 to 9.x

 ### Models with duplicate names will not be inserted